jokafor26/LaunchingEC2/README.md

 ![Image](https://github.com/user-attachments/assets/a9532b3a-0990-4d86-893c-ba5576843402)

-For my security group I selected SSH connections with any source then I would review my settings from what I created. we need a keypair in order to enter my instances that’s where the keypair comes into play.
+For my security group I selected SSH connections with any source then I would review my settings from what I created.
+I need a keypair in order to enter my instances that’s where the keypair comes into play.

 ![Image](https://github.com/user-attachments/assets/b94260b7-4805-4efc-853e-b3a013bad9ab)

-I needed a keypair in order to enter my instances that’s where the keypair comes into play.
-Wasn’t aware at first until I used amazon guide pages to help create one.
+I wasn’t aware at first until I used amazon guide pages to help create one.

  ![Image](https://github.com/user-attachments/assets/abac3688-0a7a-4a88-be21-dc6e004518a8)